jcodybaker/snip/README.md

 # TLS SNIp - An SNI Based Proxy

+## Note:
+This product is pre-1.0 and in active development as of April 2017.
+See the Compatibility section for full status more information

 ## What is TLS?
 Transport Layer Security (TLS), known as SSL (Secure Socket Layer) in previous protocol versions, is used to secure network communications between two application end-points (generally client and server software).
 TLS provides